sgummaluri/blog-sg/content/posts/adr.md

     "Architecture", "Documentation"
 ]
 ---
-Every software developer that ever worked on a project that has been under development for a considerable amount of time  or ever dealt with a mature codebase, would have criticised the way things are structured in the project or may have even cussed about the orchestration of the components and the design overall.
+Every software developer that ever worked on a project that has been under development for a considerable amount of time  or ever dealt with a mature codebase, would have criticised the way things are structured in the project or might have even cussed about the orchestration of the components and the design overall.

 This inevitably seems to happen in scenarios where a new developer is on-boarded to work on a project/product that is already in production and has real users using that product.
 But in the real world software development, it is always mostly the case that there is a specific motivation behind the way components talk to each other or the way each of the components are designed.
 Unless we are tying up a bunch of components in a haste to bring a product up and running, logical decisions always direct the way a project/product is designed.

 This design in a general sense is what constitutes the architecture of a project.
 To address and to ease the friction that is caused during the initial phases of getting used to a new project or a codebase, it is beneficial to understand the architecture.
 Also, in all practical cases, it is not possible for one an individual to remember all the decisions made along the lifecycle of software development.
 Particularly, having an understanding of why the product is architected in a certain manner, helps every developer working on a project to comprehend the product's architecture better.
-It leads to a healthy dev culture in a team where every developer is aware of the history of the product's architecture and this can help in keeping up the quality of the product in the longer-run of the product lifecycle.
+It leads to effective communication and a healthy dev culture in a team where every developer is aware of the history of the product's architecture and this can help in keeping up the quality of the product in the longer-run of the product lifecycle.
 This is where **Architecture Decision Records** (ADR) come to the rescue.
 This blog post walks you through what ADRs are all about and how you can get started with using them.

 ## What are Architecture Decision Records anyway?
 Architecture Desicion Records are not something new and have been around for quite some time.